 Test Strategy Document Template is a written document that helps the team members understand how the test will be done and the risks involved.
 This should include all of the test phases, frequencies, and other factors related to testing, such as success criteria in delivering the right product with the correct functional requirements.

 Test strategy documents can also help you when you have to communicate with clients.
 A test strategy document is a great tool for showing your client that you know what you are doing and how it’s important for the project.

 Depending on the product under testing, you can include different sections in your strategy document.
 Here is a list of some important ones that we usually see:

 Test Strategy Templates can be used as a guideline to write strategy documents.
-This would help you to save the time that you spent in creating a test strategy document.
+This would help you save the time you spent creating a test strategy document.

-Test Strategy templates may not be compatible with all the project requirements, but you can modify them according to your needs.
-Some of the important things that you have to take care of before selecting a template.
+Test Strategy templates may not be compatible with all the project requirements, but you can modify them according to your needs—some of the important things you must take care of before selecting a template.